 The Artist & Venue Finder is a platform where artists and venues interested in taking part in the SALA Festival can find each other.
-It is accessible via the SALA Online Portal and will be open from 19 January to 3 May 2021.
+The Artist & Venue Finder is closed until we get closer to the next Festival (2023).

 There are two ways you can use this platform: